Eutatus: Taxonomy

 Eutatus was named by Gervais (1867).
 The type species is E. seguini.
 It was assigned to Dasypodidae by Carroll (1988).

 Fossil distribution

 The fossil remains are confined to Argentina and have been found in the Santacrucian Santa Cruz Formation, Ensenadan Miramar Formation, and the Lujanian Luján Formation.

+Palaeobiology

+The overall masticatory apparatus morphology of Eutatus suggests that it was adapted for browsing.
+Based on carbon isotope ratios, however, it is thought to have been an herbivore that fed on grasses.